Polo: Equipment

 The rules for equipment vary in details between the hosting authorities, but are always for the safety of the players and mounts.

 Mandatory equipment includes a protective helmet with chinstrap worn at all times by all players and mounted grooms.
 They have a rigid exterior and interior protective padding and must be to a locally accepted safety standard, PAS015 (UK), NOCSAE (US).
 A face guard is commonly integral with the helmet.

 Polo boots and knee guards are mandatory in the UK during official play, and boots are recommended for all play everywhere.
 The UK also recommends goggles, elbow pads and gum shields.
 A shirt or jersey is required that distinguishes the player's team, and is not black and white stripes like an umpire shirt.

 White polo pants or trousers are worn during official play.
 Polo gloves are commonly worn to protect from working the reins and mallet.

-Not permitted is any equipment that may harm horses, such as certain spurs or whips.
+No equipment that could harm horses (such as certain spurs or whips) is permitted.